This post is about teacher bias. It’s also about foxes, dogs and Self Organized Learning Environments (SOLEs).

 The results were remarkable not only for their speed, but more importantly for unintended transformations.
 There were physical changes in the tamer foxes.
 New fur patterns appeared.
 Ears drooped.
 Snout length changed.

-It proved that in canids behavior is connected to physiology at a genetic level.
+It proved that, in canids, behavior is connected to physiology at a genetic level.
 This led to more research, which continues to this day under Balyaev’s student, geneticist Lyudmila Trut.

 After 63 years of research, the Russian team has made important discoveries in genetics, neuroscience, psychology and more.
 There has been a lot written about the experiment, from peer reviewed research to tabloid articles.
 There is plenty for students to learn.
 It is an excellent topic for a SOLE.

 I have personally long been fascinated by the Farm Fox Experiment.
 As the educator/facilitator of my university SOLE class, it is my privilege to choose the Big Questions.
 I try to pick topics that are of general interest.
-This time, I was somewhat driven by personal interest and a confirmation bias, which I will explain a little later.
+This time, I was somewhat driven by personal interest and my own confirmation bias, which I will explain a little later.

 My students did not disappoint.
 They dove into online research and made a fine presentation.
 They gave me permission to publish the recording (below).
 Feel free to leave comments either here or on the YouTube page.